artkostm/posters/README.md

 }
 ```
 ******
--if there is a row with the combination (category, event_name, date)
+- if there is a row with the combination (category, event_name, date)
---then update that row
+-- then update that row
--otherwise create new row with the information received
+- otherwise create new row with the information received
 ******